nbbaier/quiver/src/content/posts/quiver/02-database-architecture.md

 ---
+title: "Part 2: Database Architecture with Turso & Drizzle"
-title: "Building Quiver: An Offline-First PWA in a Weekend"
+seriesTitle: "Building Quiver: An Offline-First PWA in a Weekend"
+series: "Quiver"
 slug: "quiver/02-database-architecture"
-series: "Quiver"
 ---

-## Part 2: Database Architecture with Turso & Drizzle

 *This is Part 2 of a 7-part series on building Quiver, an offline-first Progressive Web App for capturing and developing ideas with AI.*